Does mobile banking and travel while avoiding the outrageous fees banks charge sound good to you?

 However, we think it a good idea to avoid keeping all your eggs in one basket.
 Hold on to your high street bank account and use Revolut as an every day account because they offer great day-to-day money management options like bill splitting, cards etc. In this way you get the best of both worlds.

 Revolut is a modern, convenient way to manage money from an app.
-You get a prepaid debit cards, make instant payments, exchange currencies, buy stocks and even crypto.
+You get a prepaid debit cards, make instant payments and exchange currencies.

 It has various plans for individual and business users.
 You can use the one that suits your needs the best.